This website is not compatible with Internet Explorer. Some features might not work correctly in this browser.

 Adele Saunders has rendered outstanding service to netball in NSW for the last 65 years.
 She has contributed at a high level and has outstanding achievement in all her endeavours, ranging from representing NSW in the Open Team, umpiring for NSW and Australia as an AA badged umpire as well as working as an administrator in various positions at Newcastle Netball Association.

 Rodney has made an outstanding contribution to sport in Penrith and in NSW since he joined St Clair Netball Club in 1990.
 He was the driving force behind Penrith District Netball Association, as President for 18 years until 2012.
+He was recognised as a Life Member of the Association in 2002 then Patron in 2013.

 A Board Member of Netball NSW since 2001, Ruth has made an outstanding contribution to the game at state, national and international levels.